distributi0n/plus-clean/README.md

 #### Chagelog

-* Moved all using statements to the deepest scope.
+* Fixed class access modifiers.
-* Fixed naming conventions across the solution (most).
+* Fixed naming conventions across the solution.
+* Changed the logging library [ Log4Net > NLog ]
+* Removed unused code & old code-comments.
 * Refactored a lot of the code across the solution.
+* Removed summaries, messy, I'll redo.
+* Forced brackets, even on 1 statements [if].
+* Better formatting throughout solution
-* Removed unnecessary using statements in classes.
+* Removed unused "using" references.
-* Removed the HabboHotel/Surveys folder, never used.
+* Removed the HabboHotel/Support folder, never used.
 * Used "var" across the solution for better naming.
+* Merged sequential if checks.
+* Upgraded to null propagation
+* Started using string interpolation
-* Removed redundant "this." qualifier across the solution.
+* Removed redundant qualifiers.
-* Changed the logging library [ Log4Net > NLog ]
-* Removed unnecessary comments across the solution.
+* Removed redundant else statements.
-* Fixed access modifiers across the solution.
-* Improved if statements to avoid nesting.
-* Remove unnecessary fields that weren't even used.
-* Tidied the whole HabboHotel folder and all its files.
-[80% of the emu]
+* General code refactoring and optimization.
+* A few other things, I forgot now.